Erna Solberg: Minister of Local Government and Regional Development

-Party Leader
+Party leader

 She served as deputy leader of the Conservative Party from 2002 to 2004 and, in 2004, she became the party leader.

+After losing the 2009 elections, the party realised that a mere promise of tax cuts and a smaller role for the state would not convince voters.
+Solberg therefore abandoned her rhetoric that had earned her the nickname "Iron Erna" in the past and began to explain that a different approach was needed - instead of cuts, she wanted to reform, instead of dismantling the welfare state, she wanted to manage its structures more efficiently.

+In 2011, she published a book called People, Not Billions, which could be better described as a new programme manifesto.
+She made regular visits to schools, health facilities and smaller municipalities, explaining to all that the goal was not to serve big business but to create conditions for the creation of new jobs, infrastructure development and economic restructuring.
+Solberg saw her long-term economic goal of moving Norway's economy out of dependence on oil revenues as achievable through traditional right-wing methods of tax cuts, spending reductions and privatisation of state shares in companies.
+In addition, she promised to maintain free education and free health care.

 Prime Minister of Norway (2013–2021)

-Solberg became the head of government after winning the general election on 9 September 2013 and was appointed Prime Minister on 16 October 2013.
-Solberg is Norway's second female Prime Minister after Gro Harlem Brundtland.
+Solberg became the head of government after winning the general election on 9 September 2013 and was appointed prime minister on 16 October 2013.
+Solberg is Norway's second female prime minister after Gro Harlem Brundtland.

 The Government was re-elected in 2017, making Solberg the country's first conservative leader to win re-election since the 1980s.
 The centre-right parties were also able to maintain the majority in the Storting.

 Erna Solberg has combined numerous national positions as Minister, Parliamentarian and regional politician with a strong commitment to global solutions for development, growth and conflict resolution.

 She also negotiated with the Liberals to join the government in 2018.
 The Liberals officially joined the Solberg Cabinet on 17 January 2018.
 After the Christian Democrats alliance conflict that lasted from September to November 2018, they eventually negotiated to join the Solberg Cabinet on the grounds of a minor change in the abortion law, something that caused harsh backlash from the public and critics alike.
 The Christian Democrats officially joined the Cabinet on 22 January 2019.

 She faced tensions between the components of her majority, leading to a break with the Progress Party.

 She inherited the nickname "Iron Erna", in reference to the former British Prime Minister Margaret Thatcher, for her relentless management of the migration crisis in 2015, during which she had tightened reception conditions.

 To cope with the fall in oil prices in March 2020, her government adopted a series of measures to support businesses, such as simplifying procedures for temporary layoffs of employees, and tax privileges.